theycallmezu/Password-Generator_Project04/README.md

 # Project 04: Password Generator Program

-> This project is a nice combination of having an aesthetic interface and some basic algorithmic thihking.
+> This project is a nice combination of having an aesthetic interface and some basic algorithmic thinking.

 ## Requirements [Completed]
 1. Array to hold all possible chars